kuzzleio/documentation-old/src/sdk-reference/room/on-done.md

 // not implemented (this SDK uses HTTP and is thus stateless)
 ```

-Calls a callback when the subscription ends, either successfully or with an error.
+Calls the provided callback when the subscription finishes.

 ---